String Covering: A Survey: Covers in strings

 Furthermore, \s{\beta} can be elegantly computed in $\Theta(n)$ time using a famous early (1974) string algorithm \cite{ahu-book:74}, giving rise to the tantalizing idea that strings might somehow be organized into useful equivalence classes according to some structural analysis.
 Of course, a little reflection tells us that, alas, the border array will not satisfy this requirement: $000000000$ is the border array of $cabaababa$, $caaaaaaaa$, $abcdefghi$, and many other very diverse strings!
 In fact, as shown in \cite{AIRSS16}, the expected maximum length of the border of a string on a binary alphabet is only 1.64 letters --- and this value of course decreases precipitously as alphabet size increases.

 Closely related to the border array is the \itbf{prefix array} of \s{x}; that is, an array $\pi = \pi[1..n]$, where $\pi_{\s{x}}[i]$ is the length of the longest substring at position $i$ of \s{x} that matches a prefix of \s{x}.
 Thus, in the above example $\s{x} = ababaaba$, $\pi_{\s{x}} = 80301301$.
 It was shown in \cite{BKS13} that, on regular strings, the border array and the prefix array are equivalent in the sense that each can be computed from the other.
 However, on indeterminate strings, the prefix array retains its properties --- in particular, identifying all the borders of every prefix --- whereas the border array does not \cite{SW08}.
-This fact has recently been put to use in \cite{MS20, DMS22}, where the prefix array, rather than the border array, has been introduced into the Knuth-Morris-Pratt \cite{KMP77} and Boyer-Moore \cite{BM77} pattern-matching algorithms, in order to do efficient pattern-matching on indeterminate strings: for text of length $n$, pattern of length $m$, both indeterminate, KMP executes in $\bigO(m\sqrt{m}n)$ time, BM in $\bigO(m^2n)$ time.